ANZCOR Guidelines

 Terminology

-For the purposes of paediatric life support guidelines, paediatric patients include infants (0 to 12 months of age ie. up to the first birthday), and children (up to the 18th birthday), excluding newborns.
-The term ‘newborn’ refers to an infant at the time of birth.
+For the purposes of paediatric life support guidelines, paediatric patients include infants (0 to 12 months of age, i.e. up to their first birthday) and children (>12 months to <18 years), excluding newborns.
+The term ‘newborn’ refers to an infant in the first minutes to hours following birth.

 3.0